-- 2.4 Sex, sexuality and nudity there is no depiction of full nudity or sexual acts.
-The protagonist is simply in bed playing tug a war with a pet dog, to retrieve their clothing. - 2.5 Language there is no harmful language used. - 2.6 Health and Safety there are no unsafe situations portrayed and the advertisement was filmed following all applicable safety guidelines and workplace regulations. - 2.7 Distinguishable as advertising the film is clearly an advertisement as shown with clearly marked brand logo, product supers and appropriate disclaimers.
+2.4 - Sex, sexuality and nudity - there is no depiction of full nudity or sexual acts.
+2.5 - Language - there is no harmful language used.

+• 2.6 - Health and Safety - there are no unsafe situations portrayed and the advertisement was filmed following all applicable safety guidelines and workplace regulations.

+2.7 - Distinguishable as advertising - the film is clearly an advertisement as shown with clearly marked brand logo, product supers and appropriate disclaimers.

 We follow the AANA advertising to children guidelines and restrictions.
-This means we never advertise within P and C (preschooler and children's) categorised airtime or in programs that are flagged upfront to attract more than a 25% child audience.
+This means we never advertise within P and C (pre-schooler and children's) categorised airtime or in programs that are flagged upfront to attract more than a 25% child audience.